Is The Enemy Attacking Your Marriage?

 Not only should you know how to take your stand against the enemy, it’s also important to know what you do not need to do when you think the enemy is attacking:

-1. You do not need to pray to “bind” Satan (Jesus binds him at the end of the age, so he’s not going to be bound now), blame him for attacking you (there’s no value in assigning blame), give him the credit for hurting you (he’s not worth the accolades), or beg God with long prayers to drive demons away.
+You do not need to pray to “bind” Satan (Jesus binds him at the end of the age, so he’s not going to be bound now).
+You also do not need to blame Satan for attacking you (there’s no value in assigning blame) nor should you give Satan the credit for hurting you (he’s not worth the accolades), or beg God with long prayers to drive demons away.
 None of that is necessary, and it puts your focus on Satan instead of on God (which, coincidentally, is a tactic of Satan to get you distracted from God and his sovereignty).

 Other reasons for problems in your marriage